Choosing an Awning Style to Match Your Home or Business

 The dome awning can also offer some cover from the elements like sun and rain at doorways.

 They also add an aesthetic element to the spaces they cover.

 A round awning is like it suggests, found in shape.
 These are almost the same as a dome awning.
 Although a round awning can work almost like an umbrella.
 It can be a free-standing awning and be round in shape.

 This is particularly nice for covering a patio or seating area where you want to protect the dining table from the elements.

 A free-standing awning has all the features and looks of an attached awning.
 Instead, though, it is not attached to a building or home.

 The free-standing awning works nicely for areas you want to cover that is away from or separate from the actual building structure.

 You might have a seating or eating area that extends far enough away from your home but still want some cover.
 Like a pergola, a free-standing awning will have posts or columns that support the awning.
 These can be retractable or stationary too.

-When you get the image of an awning in your head, one covering a back porch or hanging over business windows on an awning lined street, this is a traditional awning.
+When you get the image of an awning in your head, one covering a back porch or hanging over business windows on an awning-lined street, this is a traditional awning.
 They can extend out from the structure, home, or business.
-They may have sides on the awning, be stationary or retractable.
+They may have sides on the awning and be stationary or retractable.

 The traditional awning becomes an extended roof-like covering the space it covers.